 Recent Newspapers

-Credible source for news, legal and business sources that is updated daily.
-Includes access to print and online journals, television and radio broadcasts, newswires and blogs, as well as local, regional, national and international newspapers, legal sources for federal and state cases and statutes, business information on U.S. and international companies and executives.
+Credible source for news, legal, and business sources that is updated daily.
+Includes access to print and online journals, television and radio broadcasts, newswires and blogs, as well as local, regional, national, and international newspapers, legal sources for federal and state cases and statutes, business information on U.S. and international companies and executives.
 For Business Nexis Uni covers company and industry news, detailed company financial data, and includes major accounting journals.
 In Law, the database provides texts of federal and state court decisions, federal and state agency regulations, and law journal articles.

 International, national, regional, state, and local newspaper articles and video clips.
 Includes over a thousand international news sources from scores of countries on six continents, translated into English when written in other languages.